 When you use a dropper, place a couple of drops at a time inside the lower cheek of your baby.
 Don’t squeeze the medicine right into the back of the throat.
 Your baby may start to cough or choke.
-Let the medicine slide down the throat naturally when she swallows.
+Let the medicine slide down the throat naturally when they swallow.

 Also, don’t mix medicine with a bottle of formula, juice, or water.
-If your baby only has half of her bottle, you have no way of knowing how much medicine she actually got.
+If your baby only has half of their bottle, you have no way of knowing how much medicine they actually got.

-If your child spits out the medicine as soon as she’s had it or she vomits right after taking the medicine, call your pediatrician’s office for advice.
+If your child spits out the medicine as soon as they've had it or they vomit right after taking the medicine, call your pediatrician’s office for advice.
 Some medications are OK to give again.
 With others, you may need to wait because of the risk of giving your baby too much medicine.

 “If you have questions or need advice, do ask the pharmacist,” Taylor says.
 “She or he can tell you which dosing instrument to use, how much medication to give, and how often.”